-If you are currently in an emotional abusive relationship or working through the emotional effects of being in one, I want to tell you that you are so much more then that relationship.
-And you are so much more then how you were treated.
+If you are currently in an emotional abusive relationship or working through the emotional effects of being in one, I want to tell you that you are so much more than that relationship.
+And you are so much more than how you were treated.
 You did not deserve to be treated that way.
 Everyone deserves to be treated with respect and kindness by their partner.
 Even if you feel broken beyond repair right now, you are not!
 For several years after that relationship ended I didn’t believe that I was worth being treated well.
 I didn’t believe I would “amount to anything.”
 I would always be a failure, ashamed of my depression and anxiety, and unable to crack it in the real world or have a successful relationship.
 But looking back over the last ten years, I have accomplished a lot:

 Finished graduate school and obtained a MA in Children’s Literature

 Received treatment for my depression and anxiety and became a mental health advocate

 Wrote dozens of articles for websites and print magazines

 Developed the curriculum for and taught workshops and summer camps in literacy, history, and creative writing for schools, art centers, and non-profits